Middle child syndrome: Research

 An analysis on birth order and parental sibling involvement in sex education was conducted in 2018.
 The survey had over 15,000 participants.
 Based on the results, researchers found that 30.9 percent of middle-born women were slightly less likely to talk to their parents about procreation in comparison to the 29.4 percent of women that were youngest in their family.
 Likewise, the research determined that 17.9 percent of men born in the middle of their family found it relatively simple to discuss sexual reproduction with their parents contrary to the 21.4 percent of last-born men.

 Jeannie S. Kidwell conducted a study exploring the self-esteem of middle children compared to the youngest and oldest children in the family.
 Other factors were also accounted for in the study, such as the number of children, age difference, and gender.
 Kidwell proposed that self esteem is an important scope of one's identity and related to the competence, achievement, and relationships of a child's development.
 The results of Kidwell's study suggested that an individual's self-esteem decreases as their number of siblings increase.
 However, it was mostly seen within families with children born in intervals of two years apart.
 The study suggests that this is because “there is less time to develop and solidify the uniqueness inherent in being firstborn and lastborn when there is only one year between siblings.
 With this compact spacing, all three birth positions become less distinct, clouding the behavioral and perceptual differences between them.”
 The “lack of uniqueness” phenomenon is defined as achieving status, affection, and recognition among family members because the individual feels special in their eyes.
 Kidwell analyzed whether it was more difficult for middleborn children and if it would affect their self-assessment.
 Kidwell's findings proposed that young men with siblings that were all female showed higher levels of self-esteem, despite the order in which they were born.

 Examples and traits

 The theory of birth order argues that the sequence in which a person is born can influence their distinct personality.
 It is believed that personality may be attributed to the parenting style in which one was raised.
 For example, parents with multiple children might raise the oldest child differently from the middle or youngest child.
 Middle child syndrome is often used to describe how middle children might have different experiences in the way they were treated throughout their childhood.
 While every middle child's upbringing consists of distinct circumstances, there is evidence of similar behavioral patterns among them.

-Traits
+Characteristics

 Middle children's personality traits result from the relationships between the middle child and family- siblings and parents.